weaviate/weaviate-io/developers/weaviate/api/graphql/search-operators.md

     * `fusionType` can be `rankedFusion` or `relativeScoreFusion`
         * `rankedFusion` (default) adds inverted ranks of the BM25 and vector search methods
         * `relativeScoreFusion` adds normalized scores of the BM25 and vector search methods

+### Fusion algorithms

+#### Ranked fusion

+The `rankedFusion` algorithm is Weaviate's original hybrid fusion algorithm.

+In this algorithm, each object is scored according to its position in the results for that search (vector or keyword).
+The top-ranked objects in each search get the highest scores.
+Scores decrease going from top to least ranked.
+The total score is calculated by adding the rank-based scores from the vector and keyword searches.

+#### Relative score fusion

+New in Weaviate version 1.20.

+In `relativeScoreFusion` the vector search and keyword search scores are scaled between `0` and `1`.
+The highest raw score becomes `1` in the scaled scores.
+The lowest value is assigned `0`.
+The remaining values are ranked between `0` and `1`.
+The total score is a scaled sum of the normalized vector similarity and normalized BM25 scores.

+For a discussion of fusion methods, see [this blog post](/blog/hybrid-search-fusion-algorithms)

 ### Additional metadata response